Piggy bank

 Spousal maintenance claims cannot be preserved following remarriage and therefore, if your spousal maintenance claim has been left open or if there is a spousal maintenance order in force, upon remarriage, your claims for spousal maintenance will automatically be dismissed.

-If you have any concerns or uncertainties about divorce or remarriage, it is advisable to consult a family law specialist who will be able to assist you.
+If you have any concerns or uncertainties about divorce or remarriage, it is advisable to consult a family law solicitor who will be able to assist you.

 All the above information was correct at the time of publication.